MathiasMSFT/MyWiki/Logic-App/Monitor secret-certificate/README.md

 **Important:** Once created, you cannot delete a CSA, only disable it.

-📍 If you would like to use your own Set and Custom Security Attribute, here is what you need to update in the template below:
+📍 If you would like to use your own Set and Custom Security Attribute, here is what you need to update in the template:

 Here are the lines you need to change:
 - Line 279: OwnerManagement